handdl/btcnn/README.md

 # (1.0 * 1.0 + 1.0 * -1.0) + (1.0 * -1.0 + -1.0 * -1.0) + (0.0 * 1.0 + 0.0 * 1.0) = 0.0
 ```

-<b>In second</b>, normalisation and activation layers are applied. <b>In third</b>, dynamic pooling layer maps tree to fixed-length vector.
+<b>In second</b>, normalization and activation layers are applied. <b>In third</b>, dynamic pooling layer maps tree to fixed-length vector.
 Considering the structure of the tree, the following happens to the tree throughout the process:

 ```python3